Atlantic Lithium mining lease terms best for Ghana - Jinapor

 It would be recalled that at the ceremony held to present the mining lease to Barari DV Ltd, the minister indicated that there had been an increased royalty rate from the standard five per cent to 10 per cent.

-Among other things, he had announced additional government participation though the acquisition of six per cent shares in the company and 3.06 per cent shares in its holding company which was listed on the Australian and London Stock Exchanges, by the Minerals Income Investment Fund (MIIF).
+Among other things, he had announced additional government participation through the acquisition of six per cent shares in the company and 3.06 per cent shares in its holding company which was listed on the Australian and London stock exchanges by the Minerals Income Investment Fund (MIIF).

 Background